enen92/script.module.thesportsdb/README.md

 # script.module.thesportsdb
 ![TheSportsDb Icon](http://s17.postimg.org/h3eanic3z/icon.png)

-A python module packaged as a Kodi script module to wrap all thesportsdb API methods and for you to use on your own addon
+A python module packaged as a Kodi script module to wrap all thesportsdb API methods and for you to use on your own addon.
+An API key is required, please visit [thesportsdb](http://www.thesportsdb.com/forum/viewtopic.php?f=6&t=6) for more information.

-*Work/documentation in progress.....

 ##Usage